-Each strategic objective associated with the five goals of the strategic plan is assigned to one or more senior administrators who champion its implementation and coordinate communication of accomplishments.
-Implementation progress is noted through regular updates given to the Strategic Planning Committee.
-All proceedings and reports of this committee are posted on the strategic planning web site maintained by the Office of Institutional Effectiveness.
-In response to recently conducted focus groups suggesting that more effective communication about strategic planning and its outcomes is desired, the Strategic Planning Committee has adopted a "balanced scorecard" approach to track and communicate progress on strategic objectives.
+Each strategic objective associated with the goals of the strategic plan is assigned to one or more senior administrators who champion its implementation and coordinate communication of accomplishments.
+Implementation progress is noted through regular updates given to the campus community.
+All proceedings and reports are posted on the strategic planning web site maintained by the Office of Institutional Effectiveness.